 But for China, archives, and even memory, remain hard to access.
 For the Maoist era, the literature on the famine is growing—note especially Wu Wenguang’s memory project.
 Among fictional treatments, few films are as verismo as The blue kite and To live, or (for the last throes of Maoism) the films of Jia Zhangke.
 Chinese novels too either tend towards magical realism or over-dramatizing.

-For life-stories in the Soviet Union under Stalin, see here.
+For crime fiction from China and Germany, see here; for life-stories in the Soviet Union under Stalin, see here.